2018 Call for Applications

 - Short description (not more than 1/2 page) of career interests and reason for interest in the certificate

-- Ph.D.
-Mentor: CV and support letter describing how the proposed project will prepare the student to interface with clinicians in their research, and the mentor’s commitment to requirements of the program.
-The mentor can be a clinician-scientist if appointed to the Graduate School.
-A clinical co-mentor must be identified who is willing to provide clinical exposure related to the research project.
+From the Ph.D.
+Mentor: A letter describing how the proposed project will prepare the student to interface with clinicians in their research, and the mentor’s commitment to requirements of the program.

-- Clinical Co-mentor: CV and letter describing relationship to the mentor and the research project and commitment to provide the student with appropriate clinical exposure.
+From the Clinical Co-mentor: A letter describing relationship to the mentor and the research project and commitment to provide the student with appropriate clinical exposure.

 For more information about the application process or the program in general, contact Dr. Patrick Brandt, Program Coordinator (919.843.9342, email@example.com).